 If additional pain medication is warranted after administration of the total daily dose of Carprofen Tablets, alternative analgesia should be considered.
 The use of another NSAID is not recommended.
 Consider appropriate washout times when switching from one NSAID to another or when switching from corticosteroid use to NSAID use.
 INFORMATION FOR DOG OWNERS: Carprofen Tablets, like other drugs of their class, are not free from adverse reactions.
-Owners should be advised of the potential for adverse reactions and be informed of the clinical signs associated with drug Owners should be advised of the potential for adverse relactions and be monited of the clinical sights associated with rintolerance.
+Owners should be advised of the potential for adverse reactions and be informed of the clinical signs associated with drug intolerance.
+Adverse reactions and be morned or the clinical signs associated with drug moderance.
 Adverse reactions may include decreased appetite, vomiting, diarrhea, dark or tarry stools, increased water consumption, increased urination, pale gums due to anemia, yellowing of gums, skin or white of the eye due to jaundice, lethargy, incoordination, seizure, or behavioral changes.
 Serious adverse reactions associated with this drug class can occur without warning and in rare situations result in death (see Adverse Reactions).
 Owners should be advised to discontinue Carprofen Tablets therapy and contact their veterinarian immediately if signs of intolerance are observed.

 The vast majority of patients with drug related adverse reactions have recovered when the signs are recognized, the drug is withdrawn, and veterinary care, if appropriate, is initiated.
 Owners should be advised of the importance of periodic follow up for all dogs during administration of any NSAID.

-$\textbf{ADVERSE REACTIONS:} During investigational studies of osteoarthritis with twice daily administration of 1\,mg/lb, no clinically administration of 1\,mg/lb, and all the control of 1\,mg/lb,$ significant adverse reactions were reported.
+ADVERSE REACTIONS: During investigational studies of osteoarthritis with twice daily administration of 1 mg/lb, no clinically significant adverse reactions were reported.
 Some clinical signs were observed during field studies (n=297) which were similar for carprofen- and placebo-treated dogs.
-Incidences of the following were observed in both groups: vomiting (4%), diarrhea (4%), changes in appetite (3%), lethargy (1.4%), behavioral changes (1%), and constipation (0.3%).
+Incidences of the following were observed in both groups: vomiting (4%), diarrhea (4%), changes in appetite (3%), lethargy (1.4%), behavioral changes (1%), and constitution (0.3%).
+The product which sended as control. constipation (0.3%).
 The product vehicle served as control.

 There were no serious adverse events reported during clinical field studies of osteoarthritis with once daily administration of 2 mg/lb.
 The following categories of abnormal health observations were reported.
 The product vehicle served as control.
+Percentage of Dogs with Abnormal Health Observations Reported in

 Observation Carprofen tablets (n=129) Placebo (n=132)

 Inappetence 1.6 1.5

 Vomiting 3.1 3.8

 Diarrhea/Soft stool 3.1 4.5

-Behavior change 0.8 8.0
+Behavior change 0.8 0.8

-Dermatitis 0.8 8.0
+Dermatitis 0.8 0.8

-PU/PD 0.8 -
+PU/PD 0.8

 SAP increase 7.8 8.3

 ALT increase 5.4 4.5

-AST increase 2.3 8.0
+AST increase 2.3 0.8

 BUN increase 3.1 1.5

 Bilirubinuria 16.3 12.1

 Ketonuria 14.7 9.1